 My pacings to mile 13 were spot on – I couldn’t have done it any better.
 This was when I started to feel really hungry.
 On race week I’d usually make sure to have plenty of protein Mon / Tue / Wed then plenty of carbs Thur / Fri / Sat but when your throat is so sore you can only eat soup and ice cream it’s a real struggle.

-By the time I got back round to 15, where the out and back started there were just the walkers and the fancy dressers coming back up on the other side.
+By the time I got back round to 15, where the out and back started I was greeted by the fancy dress runners making their way back on the opposite side, infusing even more energy into the event.

 Mile 16: I was sick.
 Under-fuelled with just gels inside me – a bad combination.
 It was quite a warm day too so I made sure to drink plenty.
 I was struggling to breathe and the hotter I got the snottier I was getting and the more this cough started bothering me.